raspberrypilearning/getting-started-with-picamera/en/step_7.md

 Now record a video!

+--- task ---
-- Amend line four in your code
+- Change line four in your code

 --- code ---
 ---